snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 - The electrons remain mobile in the liquid rather than "sticking" to the surface
 - Electric fields can effectively manipulate these mobile electrons
 - The non-wetting condition creates a situation where electrons remain in the noble liquid but close enough to the interface to be trapped while allowing their controlled movement through the potential wells.
+- At cryogenic LAr temperatures (~87K), the Al/Al₂O₃ interface is strongly non-wetting.
+The transition to wetting behavior occurs around 1150K, far above your operating temperature.
+- This non-wetting behavior is actually advantageous for your application because:
+It maintains atomically abrupt interfaces essential for precise electric field control Prevents LAr from penetrating into surface defects that could trap charge Ensures well-defined boundary conditions for potential well formation

 Advantages:
 - Sub-electron Noise Levels: Multiple sampling reduces noise by a factor of 1/√N (where N is the number of samples)